Last Updated on

 Although the word curry in English means a dish that is prepared with an array of complex spices, in Southern Asian region, curry doesn’t really have a true meaning.

 The vast majority Indian cooking is made up of dishes with herbs and spices, so there isn’t a spice word to describe a “curry”.

 With that being said, because the word “curry” is very popular in the British vocabulary, I too have somewhat embraced the word and use it to my leisure, though being acutely aware of its non existence to the South Asian population.

 Here in you UK you will find a large quantity of “curry houses” – a word used to describe take away style Indian cuisine.
 I’ve visited a few and the taste/flavours always seem to blow me away, almost to the point where I made a pledge to myself to try my hand at Indian style recipes.

 When it comes to curries granted I love chicken dishes but second in line has to be my favourite plant based protein – chickpeas.
-Let me introduce this vegan chickpea curry.
+Let me introduce this hearty chickpea curry.
 One that isn’t too complex and very VERY VERY tasty might I add.